xcube-dev/xcube/README.md

       format.

     Options:
-      -o, --output TEXT  Output path.
+      -o, --output <OUTPUT>  Output path.
 The placeholder "<built-in function input>" will be replaced by the input's filename without extension (such as ".zarr").
-Defaults to
+Defaults to "{input}-optimized.zarr".
-                         "{input}-optimized.zarr".
       -I, --in-place         Optimize cube in place.
 Ignores output path.
       -C, --coords           Also optimize coordinate variables by converting any chunked arrays into single, non-chunked, contiguous
                              arrays.
       --help                 Show this message and exit.

 Examples: